-The Oregon Construction Contractor Board will not back date a bond after cancellation.
+The Oregon Construction Contractors Board will not backdate a bond after cancellation.
 You should ensure payment information is updated quickly to avoid a gap in bond coverage.
 If you make payment after the cancellation of the bond, a new bond will be issued and there will be a gap in bonding.

 Contractors paying the bond on an annual basis need to submit payment before their renewal date.
 Don’t worry about putting this on your calendar as Jet will notify you with plenty of time to make payment for the bond renewal.
 Unlike other insurance companies, we do not require any additional paperwork for bond renewal and payment is all that is needed.
 The CCB does not require any renewal paperwork.

 Residential Specialty Contractor: May perform one or two trades per residential and small commercial projects and potentially a third trade if the job is under $2,500 in labor and materials.
-Required to carry $15,000 license bond and $300,000 of liability coverage.
+Required to carry a $20,000 license bond and $300,000 of liability coverage.

-Commercial General Contractor Level 2: Same as Level 1, but with four or less years of experience with key employees.
-Required to carry a $20,000 license bond and $1,000,000 of liability coverage.
+Commercial General Contractor Level 2: Same as Level 1, but with four or fewer years of experience with key employees.
+Required to carry a $25,000 license bond and $1,000,000 of liability coverage.

-Commercial Specialty Contractor Level 2: Same as Level 1, but with 4 or less years of experience with key employees.
-Required to carry a $20,000 license bond and $500,000 of liability coverage.
+Commercial Specialty Contractor Level 2: Same as Level 1, but with four or fewer years of experience with key employees.
+Required to carry a $25,000 license bond and $500,000 of liability coverage.